box/developer.box.com/content/guides/api-calls/permissions-and-errors/app-diagnostics-report.md

 # App Diagnostics Report

-The App Diagnostics Report writes out most API calls made by the application during the time frame specified.
+The App Diagnostics Report provides a spreadsheet detailing each API call made by a given application during a specified timeframe.
 The report gives you access to the `API Request ID`, which can be given to Box Support for troubleshooting purposes.

 <Message type="warning">
-  This report will not show API calls made within the last 48 hours, so it cannot be used for in the moment troubleshooting.
+  This report will not include API calls made within the last 48 hours, so it cannot be used for real-time troubleshooting.
 We are working to improve this in the future.
 </Message>

 <Message type="notice">